Jhsmit/PyHDX/docs/using_the_GUI.rst

 This section will describe a typical workflow of using the main web interface application.
-Detailed information on each parameter can be found in the web application reference docs :ref:`_web_application_autodoc`.
+Detailed information on each parameter can be found in the web application reference docs :ref:`web-application-autodoc`.
 The web application consists of a sidebar with controls and input, divided into sections, and a main view area with graphs and visualization.
 We will go through the functionality of the web interface per section.

 Peptide Input
 `````````````

-Use `Browse` button to select peptide data files to upload.
+Use the `Browse` button to select peptide data files to upload.
 These should be 'peptide master tables' which is **long format** data
 where each entry should at least have the entries of:

  - start (inclusive residue number at which the detected peptide starts, first residue = 1)